georgefst/monpad/README.md

 This is mostly down to Apple's refusal to implement Web APIs as specified, due to often-excessive accessibility or security considerations, which demonstrate a lack of trust in both users and developers.
 In other cases, behaviour is simply buggy.
 There's a limit to what we can do to work around these problems downstream.
 Ultimately, Apple devices are currently a poor target platform for complex web applications (as opposed to more traditional web pages).

-## Issues

-- It is best to wait around a second after the webpage finishes loading, before interacting with the controller.
-This is likely due to a bug in `libevdev`, or its Haskell bindings.
-See [here](https://github.com/georgefst/monpad/issues/2).

 # Contributing

 Get involved!
 I'm particularly looking for someone who's keen on adding Windows support, since I don't currently have a Windows PC to test on.